 - Automatic tension is also finicky.
 I am constantly having to readjust the tension.
 I never had to do this with the Quantum Stylist.
 Again, everything must be very clean for it to work.
 I cleaned it out and there was very little lint, but there was also a tiny sliver of wood in the bobbin case, so that might have been messing it up.
 After cleaning it, it works fine.
 I only used it a few times before having to clean it out.
 With the Quantum Stylist, I could go months without cleaning it and it would litterally be caked with lint before it started messing up.

 - Squeaky hand wheel.
 When I first purchased this machine, it squeaked so bad, I ended up sending it back, thinking something was wrong with it.
 The replacement I received squeaked, too, but not quite as bad.
 I pulled off the hand wheel and oiled the inside (the belt) as well as I could and it did help.
 See the video here.

 - 215 Built-in Stitches.
 Not as many decorative stitches to choose from as the Quantum Stylist has.
 I also put this as a Pro because it has more stitches than the XL-400.

 In conclusion, if you are looking for an inexpensive embroidery machine that hooks up to your computer, this one will suffice.
 There are more features to this machine than the older versions.
-However, if you sew often, the Quantum Stylist blows this one out of the water.
-I regret selling mine and will be looking to buy another one.
-The tension issues I have with the XL-580 is just too much to bear.
-The Quantum Stylist sews so much better.
+However, if you sew often and just want a sewing machine without embroidery, the Quantum Stylist blows this one out of the water.